 Spring has sprung!
-And it’s time to get this gardening show on the road, says Jane Moore
+And with the current Coronavirus we may have a little more time on our hands than usual – so stay sane, stay safe – it’s time to get this gardening show on the road, says Jane Moore

 If you’re anything like me you’ll have spent the winter bumbling along, pottering pleasantly in the garden on nice days and thinking “I’ll get around to that in the spring when the weather and soil is warmer and the plants and I are feeling a bit more lively.”
 Well there is no escaping that the moment has now come.